Notice of Pre-AIA or AIA Status

 Considering these references in their entirety, it would have been obvious to one having ordinary skill in the art at the time Applicant’s invention was effectively filed to have replaced the mounting plate of Yim with a mounting strap, as taught by Park, and to have made the mounting strap elastic with releasably attachable ends in order to allow the strap to be mounted to the case without the need for any adhesives, as taught by Walters.
 To be very clear, the result of this modification would maintain the structure shown in Figure 3(1) of Yim where the plate (10) has been replaced with an elastic strap like that of Walters.

-Regarding claim 4, Yim as modified above would include the holder for a portable information terminal according to claim 3, wherein Yim discloses the ring-shaped member is held by a tubular portion formed at both end portions of the fabric member having the arc shape (see Figure 3(1)).
+Regarding claim 4, Yim as modified above would include the holder for a portable information terminal according to claim 3, wherein Yim discloses each of the ring-shaped members (42) extends through a respective tubular portion formed (by 32) at one of opposite end portions of the fabric member (30) having the arc shape (see Figure 3(1)).

-Regarding claim 5, Yim as modified above would include the holder for a portable information terminal according to claim 1, wherein Yin discloses the ring-shaped member (33) includes an opening and closing mechanism (see Figure 2).
+Regarding claim 5, Yim as modified above would include the holder for a portable information terminal according to claim 1, wherein Yin discloses the ring-shaped member (33) includes an opening and closing mechanism (see Figure 2 and “detachable ring 33”).

 Conclusion